rcook/beginning-practical-haskell/q-and-a.md

 [mainisusuallyafunction]: http://mainisusuallyafunction.blogspot.com/2011/10/thunks-and-lazy-blackholes-introduction.html

-# Q. Why does the `build-depends` section place an upper bound on `base`?
+# Why does the `build-depends` section place an upper bound on `base`?

 [Hackage][hackage] (the Haskell package repository) prefers to use [package versioning policy][pvp] for packages, but does not attempt to enforce it.
 Anyway, the gist of this policy is that versions of packages, including `base`, should be compatible if they have the same major version number.
 Moving forward to `base` with a newer major version is likely to require nontrivial changes to a project's dependencies and/or source code.

-# Q. Is Haskell a compiled or interpreted language?
+# Is Haskell a compiled or interpreted language?
 What about GHCi?

 I believe that the Haskell [specification][haskell2010languagereport] doesn't, to the best of my knowledge, mandate whether a conformant Haskell implementation should compile or interpret code.
 Neither does mandate whether the implementation should generate native code or an intermediate language.
 We'll be using [GHC][ghc]&mdash;the Glasgow Haskell Compiler&mdash;which is a compiler and emits native code (and other kinds of output with different backends).
 This is true even of GHCi, the REPL, which compiles code incrementally using the [GHC API][ghcapi].

-# Q. Line continuation in GHCi
+# Line continuation in GHCi

 While performing [interactive evaluation][interactiveevaluation], input can split across multiple lines using the `:{` and `:}` delimiters: